 BITH 898: Dissertation.
-This number is used for students to register once during their first three years in the program.
-This is used when students are full-time in the program.
+This number is used for students to register once during their first three years in the Program.
+This is used when students are full-time in the Program.

 BITH 899: Dissertation Continuation (Full-Time).
-This number is used by students in the program when they are working full-time on the dissertation.
-This number can be used as many times as necessary, up to their six years maximum in the program, provided they are working on the dissertation at least 30 hours per week and do not have paid employment for more than 24 hours per week.
-This registration status means that students are eligible to purchase health insurance, to receive student loans and to obtain loan deferment.
-Faculty mentors and the program administrator will verify the accuracy of their reported employment status and dissertation progress.
+This number is used by students in the Program when they are working full-time on the dissertation.
+This number can be used as many times as necessary, up to their six years maximum in the Program, provided they are working on the dissertation at least 30 hours per week and do not have paid employment for more than 24 hours per week.
+This registration status means that students are eligible to receive student loans and to obtain loan deferment.
+The Program Director will check with students to verify the accuracy of their reported employment status and dissertation progress.

 BITH 999: Dissertation Continuation (Part-Time).
 This number is used by students when they are working part-time on the dissertation.
-This number can be used as many times as necessary, up to their six years maximum in the program.
+This number can be used as many times as necessary, up to their six years maximum in the Program.
 This applies when students have paid employment of 24 or more hours per week and/or are working on the dissertation less than 30 hours per week.
-This registration status means that students are eligible to purchase health insurance but are not eligible for students loans or loan deferment.
-Faculty mentors and the program administrator would verify the accuracy of their reported employment status and dissertation progress.
+This registration status means that students are not eligible for student loans or loan deferment.
+The Program Director will check with students to verify the accuracy of their reported employment status and dissertation progress.